Track2k/vm-runtime-calculator/README.md

     - `SENDER_EMAIL`: Verified email in SES
     - `RECIPIENT_EMAIL`: Recipient email

+3. **Check instances for a specific region:**

+    To check instances for a specific region, set the `INSTANCE_REGION` variable in the Lambda function code to the desired region name.
+If you want to check instances across all regions, leave it blank (`""`).

+4. **Verify SES identity and create configuration set:**

+    Ensure that the email addresses used for `SENDER_EMAIL` and `RECIPIENT_EMAIL` are verified in SES.
+Additionally, create a configuration set in SES.

 ## Permissions

 To allow the Lambda function to execute properly, you need to attach the following policies to the Lambda execution role: